gavinhoward/bc/manuals/build.md

 #### History

-To disable signal handling, pass either the `-H` flag or the `--disable-history` option to `configure.sh`, as follows:
+To disable hisory, pass either the `-H` flag or the `--disable-history` option to `configure.sh`, as follows:

 ```
 ./configure.sh -H